America's Health Rankings, United Health Foundation Logo

 Definition: Percentage of women ages 18-44 who reported having a personal doctor or health care provider

-A regular provider can help with care coordination and continuity, particularly for women, who often rely on at least two providers for routine care (obstetricians or gynecologists for reproductive care and primary care providers for general health care).
-Studies have found that among women ages 20-64, those with a usual place of care and usual provider are about four times more likely to receive a clinical breast exam and cervical cancer screening than women without either.
+A regular provider can help with care coordination and continuity, particularly for women, who often rely on at least two providers for routine care: obstetricians or gynecologists for reproductive care and primary care providers for general health care.

-Populations of women who are more likely to report seeing a regular clinician for their care include
+Populations of women more likely to report seeing a regular clinician for care include

 • White and Black women compared with Hispanic women.